a-lurker/a-lurker.github.io/docs/luup-engine.md

 Can be altered in the start up code.
 We know where you live.

 ## event_server
 Deprecated.
 Vera only.
-Used for clound connections.
+Used for cloud connections.

 ## event_server_backup
 Deprecated.
 Vera only.
-Used for clound connections.
+Used for cloud connections.

 ## hw_key
 Deprecated.
 Vera only.
-Used for clound connections.
+Used for cloud connections.

 ## ra_server
 Deprecated.
 Vera only.
-Used for clound connections.
+Used for cloud connections.

 ## ra_server_backup
 Deprecated.
 Vera only.
-Used for clound connections.
+Used for cloud connections.

 ## timezone
 UTC offset including DST.